hamzicabdulah/facebook-group-scraper/README.md

 ## Synopsis

 Command line program that downloads all the files or photos of a Facebook group.
-Still in development, and currently works only for downloading group files (**doesn't work for images**), and it only works for groups with a small number of files.
+Still in development, and currently works only for downloading group files (**doesn't work for images**).
+This program assumes that you have NPM and Node.js installed on your system.
+This program makes use of the following npm packages: Nightmare.js, Chilkat.

 ## Command Usage Format